neelsen1994/depth_estim_cendas/README.md

 # Monocular Depth Estimation with U-Net

-This repository contains the code for a monocular depth estimation project, created as part of a recruitment task assigned by Cendas Gmbh.
+This repository contains the code for a monocular depth estimation project, created as part of a recruitment task assigned by **Cendas Gmbh**.
 The project utilizes a U-Net architecture for monocular depth estimation.

 ## Overview